trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 - you may simply convert a nat into an `int` (`INT`)
 - you can convert an `int` to an `option` on a `nat` (ISNAT), see [options](#options) for details

-### No decimal numbers
+### Why are decimal numbers not supported?

 There is no floating point type (decimal numbers) on Tezos.

-This is on purpose, as floating point numbers and the associated rounding errors can be the source of many issues.
+Floating point numbers and the associated rounding errors can cause a lot of issues.
+Especially with Tezos protocol upgrades, floating points could be different between protocol implementations or their compiled versions on different architectures.

-First, using floating points in smart contracts makes it easy to create bugs.

-Differences between protocol implementations or their compiled versions on different architectures, would be much more likely with floating point numbers.
 Any difference between implementations mean that different nodes may end up with a different result for the execution of the same transactions.
-This would lead to inconsistencies within the blockchain, which would be a huge problem.
+This would lead to inconsistencies within the blockchain, which should be avoided at all costs.

-Finally, code that uses floating point values is much harder to formally verify.
-The availability of formal verification of the protocol, its implementation and of smart contracts, is a high priority for Tezos, and supporting decimal numbers would go against this.
+Finally, code that uses floating point values is much harder to carry out formal verification.
+The availability of formal verification of the protocol, its implementation and of smart contracts, is a high priority for Tezos, and supporting decimal numbers would conflict with this goal.

 ### mutez / tez